hyhieu/hyhieu.github.io/blog/a_storm.md

 Today, my son no longer has vomits, diarrhea, or fevers.
 My wife and I, while both exhausted, are on our paths to recover.
-I sure don't "remember how we made it through", and I am too afraid to contemplate "whether the storm is really over", but I know one thing: my wife and I have become different versions of ourselves after the challenging week.
+I sure don't "remember how we made it through", and I am too afraid to contemplate "whether the storm is really over", but I know one thing: my wife and I have become a different version of ourselves after the challenging week.
 A better version.

 I am optimistic about our next days.
 After storms come rainbows.